Bharavi: Biography

-Mention in Avanti-sundara-katha-sara
+Mention in the Avanti-sundara-katha-sara

 A historically plausible account of Bharavi is found in Avanti-sundari-katha and its metrical summary, the Avanti-sundari-katha-sara, both of which are attributed to the 7th-century poet Dandin.
 According to a manuscript of Avanti-sundari-katha from the Madras Oriental Manuscripts Library, a Gandharva visitor to the court of the Pallava king Simha-vishnu narrates a Sanskrit verse to the king.
 The king is impressed and asks about the composer of the verse, and the visitor provides the following information: the poet Damodara was the son of Narayana-svami, a Brahmin of Kaushika gotra.
 His ancestors had migrated from Anandapura in the north-west to Achalapura in Nasikya.
 The poet was a vegetarian, and considered meat-eating a sin, but had to eat meat during a hunting expedition of his friend prince Vishnu-vardhana.
 To expiate this sin, he set on a pilgrimage, during which he entered the court of the Ganga king Durvinita.
 On hearing this account, King Simha-vishnu invited the poet to his court.
 The poet, who was around 20 years old at the time, responded after several invitations.
-The king treated him like a son, and he lived in the company of prince Mahendra-vikrama.
+The king treated him like a son, and he lived in the company of Prince Mahendra-vikrama.
 The poet had three sons, and his second son Manoratha had four sons.
 Manoratha's youngest son Viradatta was the father of Dandin.

-Avanti-sundari-katha, the original prose is available only in fragments, and various scholars have filled the lacunas in its manuscript using their own judgment.
+The original prose of the Avanti-sundari-katha is only available in fragments, and various scholars have filled the lacunas in its manuscript using their own judgment.
 Sanskrit scholar M. Ramakrishna Kavi theorized that Damodara was an alias of Bharavi, based on a verse in the metrical version Avanti-sundari-katha-sara.
 This claim has been repeated by later writers as well.

 G. Harihara Sastri dismisses the identification of Bharavi with Damodara, stating that Kavi's interpretation is based on a misreading of the verse, and that the metrical version was apparently written by a later writer.
 Based on an analysis of palm-leaf manuscript of the Avanti-sundari-katha, Sastri concludes that Dandin's text states that "Damodara, associating himself with Bharavi, the great Śaivite and the fountain of the Muse, allied himself by ties of friendship with the prince Viṣṇuvardhana".
-Dandin states that Damodara wrote the Gandha-madana and a treatise on poetics (in Sanskrit and Prakrit) under the patronage of king Simha-vishnu.
+Dandin states that Damodara wrote the Gandha-madana and a treatise on poetics (in Sanskrit and Prakrit) under the patronage of King Simha-vishnu.
 However, Bharavi is known to have composed only Kiratarjuniya, which further suggests that Damodara and Bharavi were two different persons.

 Thus, all that can be inferred from Dandin's text is that Bharavi was a Shaivite, a great poet, and a courtier of Vishnu-vardhana; and that he introduced another poet named Damodara to Vishnu-vardhana.